thomassuedbroecker/ce-cns-problem/documentation/monitoring.md

 ### Step 4: Inspect the monitoring posibilities

-For more details please use the [IBM Cloud Code Engine documentation](https://cloud.ibm.com/docs/codeengine?topic=codeengine-monitor).
+For more details please use the [IBM Cloud Code Engine documentation for monitoring](https://cloud.ibm.com/docs/codeengine?topic=codeengine-monitor).

 ![](images/cns-ce-monitoring-01.gif)